pagkly/Zed/Investopedia3/How Hypothesis Testing Works.md

 In hypothesis testing, an [analyst](https://www.investopedia.com/terms/a/analyst.asp) tests a statistical sample, with the goal of providing evidence on the plausibility of the null hypothesis.

 Statistical analysts test a hypothesis by measuring and examining a random sample of the population being analyzed.
-All analysts use a random population sample to test two different hypotheses: the [null hypothesis](https://www.investopedia.com/terms/n/null_hypothesis.asp) and the alternative hypothesis.
+All analysts use a random population sample to test two different hypotheses: the [[null hypothesis]](https://www.investopedia.com/terms/n/null_hypothesis.asp) and the alternative hypothesis.

 The null hypothesis is usually a hypothesis of equality between population parameters; e.g., a null hypothesis may state that the population mean return is equal to zero.
 The alternative hypothesis is effectively the opposite of a null hypothesis (e.g., the population mean return is not equal to zero).
-Thus, they are [mutually exclusive](https://www.investopedia.com/terms/m/mutuallyexclusive.asp), and only one can be true.
+Thus, they are [[mutually exclusive]](https://www.investopedia.com/terms/m/mutuallyexclusive.asp), and only one can be true.
 However, one of the two hypotheses will always be true.

 ### 4 Steps of Hypothesis Testing